McGivney, New Brunswick: No. 32 Ordnance Depot

-Opened in 1942 on Highway #8 in the Village of McGivney as No. 1 Magazine Company, a Detachment of No. 7 Ordnance Depot.
-The depot, run by the Royal Canadian Ordnance Corps, consisted of 24 buildings.
+Opened in 1942 on Highway #8 in the Village of McGivney as No. 1 Magazine Company, a detachment of No. 7 Ordnance Depot.
+The Depot, run by the Royal Canadian Ordnance Corps, consisted of 24 buildings.

 The Depot remained open after World War II and was renamed No. 2 Ordnance Depot, but not long after, it was changed to No. 32 Ordnance Depot.
-Permanent Married Quarters were added in the 1950s.
+Permanent married quarters were added in the 1950s.

-As a result of the Unification, the Depot was renamed No. 32 Canadian Forces Ammunition Depot in 1966, but this would be short-lived.
-The Unification lead to the consolidation of numerous military establishments.
+As a result of the unification of the Canadian armed forces, the Depot was renamed No. 32 Canadian Forces Ammunition Depot in 1966, but this would be short-lived.
+The unification led to the consolidation of numerous military establishments.
 No. 32 CFAD was deemed redundant and as a result, closed in 1969.

 Today some of the Depot's buildings remain, including the ammunition storage bunkers and less than half of the PMQs.
 The camp chapel is now a Baptist church and Sergeants’ Mess was relocated off site, for use as the South Portage Recreation Center.